fabiomolinar/simulator/README.md

 Since the tests are not inside the same package as the project package, on the test modules it's necessary to import the project modules using absolute paths.
 For example, instead of doing **from ...models import rc**, it's necessary to do **from simulator.models import rc**.

 To run the tests, it sufices to run the following command from the project's directory (if not actually using VScode's extensions): `python -m unittest discover -v` (for the verbose option).

+#### Unit tests debugging

+Since the tests package is outside the project package, it's necessary to add a debugger configuration in order to be able to debug the tests.
+The following configuration is used (calling the `unittest` as a module):

+    {
+        "name": "Python: Debugging",
+        "type": "python",
+        "request": "launch",
+        "module": "unittest"
+    }

+This setup runs the tests with the debugger.